Click on the numbered areas to go directly to that section in the Visitor’s Guide below:

 Parking and Charging

-- The conference is offering a free parking lot for all conference attendees.
-The lot (R/E) is located just off of Central ave and Girard Blvd.
+- There is a parking garage near the student union.
+The cheaper lot (R/E) is located just off of Central ave and Girard Blvd.

 - Last year, UNM tripled its number of on-campus EV charging stations, to 12.